jaredly/jerd/docs/Roadmap.md

+## Perf improvements
+I'm rewriting Cell, and refactoring a bunch of stuff.

+It seems like non-term things should maybe have the "Proposed" stage as well.
+Ok, so I made the type-level changes. but there's other things to be doing after that.

+ohh also I really need to preserve comments at some point.

 Ok I think arrays are doing ~ok.
 But I need the editor to be a lot more usable so that I can make more fun things.
 So